 4.5.4 Temporary stop and restart of QoE information reporting during RAN overload in NR

-In case of overload in RAN, the gNB may temporarily stop the reporting from the UE by sending the RRCReconfiguration message [11] to relevant UEs.
+In case of overload in RAN, the gNB may temporarily stop the reporting from the UE by sending the RRCReconfiguration message, see TS 38.331 [11], to relevant UEs.
 The RRCReconfiguration message [11] includes pauseReporting set to TRUE in appLayerMeasConfig to temporarily stop application layer measurement reporting.
 The access stratum continues recording further information until the data storage capacity for the reporting is fully used or the QoE measurement session ends.
 Then the recorded data is kept until it is reported to the gNB or when the QoE measurement configuration is released.

-When the overload situation in RAN is ended the gNB restart the reporting from the UE by sending the RRCReconfiguration message [11] to relevant UEs.
+When the overload situation in RAN is ended the gNB restart the reporting from the UE by sending the RRCReconfiguration message, see TS 38.331 [11], to relevant UEs.
 The RRCReconfiguration message is including pauseReporting set to FALSE in appLayerMeasConfig to restart application layer measurement reporting.

 The UE application level is not directly affected by the RAN overload.